 Hope this sheds some light on the subject.

 That’s great insight into the steeple, thanks.
 But to be honest, it doesn’t discount that it is or isn’t haunted.
 Some people are more sensitive to the paranormal than others, and some people are not.
 Which means that one person could live in a place and have a bad experience, and someone else could and not have any at all.
 The reason I wrote the story on the steeple was actually because my Grandmother lived in Lakeport almost her whole life and had heard stories about it.
 My father grew up in Lakeport and also had stories and experiences about the steeple.
 It also could be that the ghost has since been put to rest.
 All I know is what I have heard and what I have been able to dig up through rigorous research. :) Thank you for adding more depth to the subject, though.

-veinsrunempty asked: I appreciate the level of effort you obviously put into your posts.
+veinsrunempty said: I appreciate the level of effort you obviously put into your posts.

 Thank you. :) I try not to publish a post without researching a lot first so that the information is accurate.
 It’s nice to hear that people appreciate it. *hugs*

 shmoo92 said: I just saw a reblog of your Qallupilluit post, and I was immediately dragged back to...
 Brownies, I think.
 I was 8, and we were sleeping over at a place.
 Bedtime story: a girl warned not to go to far out on the ice or these guys would get her (they chased her back to camp).
 5 of us were scared silly; I'm proud to say I didn't cry, tho I spent the night pressed up against one of our Owls, shaking like a leaf.
 All night.
 It was the honest-to-Betsy most terrifying night of my life.
 Thx for that.

 You are very welcome.